 What to use the STLC for

-By knowing that the STLC is a set of measures, we can assume that it includes various stages, such as planning, control, implementation, standardization, and so on.
+Since we can explain STLC as a set of testing measures, we can assume that it includes various stages, such as planning, control, implementation, standardization, and so on.
 All this leads us to the fact that the STLC is needed not only to test the developed product but also for the following:

 - Removing its shortcomings during the earliest and most profitable stage of development;